Tel: 0745 000 8183

 Looking for a combined pottery and glass course (perhaps with a friend or two)?
 Feel free to contact either of us to discuss a tailor made session.
 Here you can see us outside our workshops on a bright, but chilly February afternoon - aiming to get back into the warmth of our own studios asap!

 One-Off Introduction to Clay

 The one-off lesson is suitable for absolute beginners as well as those revisiting skills that may have got rusty.

 If you have a particular project you want to try out (e.g. flower pot, mug, jug, tile, plate, hanging decoration) then we will discuss how you can achieve that in the time available.

 Pottery is a very broad subject and it can sometimes be difficult to know where to start, but if you just want to “have a go at pottery” then we can generally fit in a go at throwing a pot (or two) as well as trying some hand building techniques, such as a tile or plate.
 The aim will be to have made something you can either take home (in raw clay state) at the end of the lesson or wait for it to be fired.

 The workshop is equipped with a potter’s wheel, slab roller (good for making tiles and platters), extruder (for squeezing clay shapes), kiln and a range of tools which will be available for you to try out.

 All you have to bring is an idea of what you might like to have a go at making, as well as old clothes—you will get covered in clay!
 Aprons and towels are available.

-We will use either earthenware (the clay used in garden pots) or stoneware (a whiter clay generally used for kitchenware) which gives a wide range of decorative options.
+We will use earthenware (the clay used in garden pots) clay which gives a wide range of decorative options.